hoskinslab/LouiseNet/README.md

 To Run LouiseNet:

-for Win10: downlaod "LouiseNet_win_exe" and launch "LouiseNet.exe"
+for Win10: downlaod "LouiseNet.exe" and launch "LouiseNet.exe"

-for MacOS: (1)downlaod "LouiseNet_mac_app" with all of its zip files (2) unzip the "LouiseNet.zip.000" (recommend using "The Unarchiver"https://theunarchiver.com) (3) run Louiseznet and then (4) give LouiseNet access under System Preferences/Security & Privacy

 1. Options:
 ------------